codinglead/codinglead.github.io/_posts/2020-03-19-intro-to-node-and-express.md

 ## Node Modules

 Similar to libaries in c or python.

 There are more than 350k modules in NPM.

-NPM is hub for libaries.

-### NPM
-Node Package Manager
+### NPM - Node Package Manager

-Automates installing, upgrading, removing modules
+Automates installing, upgrading, removing modules.

 Install packages with <span class="highlight__code">npm install [-g] package_name</span>

-<span class="highlight__code">-g</span>: Installs the package globally instead in a certain directory.
+<span class="highlight__code">-g</span>: Installs the package globally instead of a certain directory.

 ### Package.json